“The fact that Nokuphila Khumalo’s work entailed sexual acts, and is criminalised, placed her and her many co- workers, at high risk of danger.

-In the early hours of the morning of April 14 2013, in Woodstock Cape Town, a man jumped out of his Porsche and for 6 minutes, kicked and beat Nokuphila Kumalo , aged 23 years old, to death.
-She was a sex worker who was doing what sex workers do : working.
-Her work entailed many hours of walking her corner , waiting for a customer, so she could exercise her right to earn a living.
-The fact that her work entailed sexual acts, and is criminalised, placed her and her many colleagues , at high risk of danger.
+In the early hours of the morning of April 14 2013, in Woodstock Cape Town, a man jumped out of his Porsche and for 6 minutes, kicked and beat Nokuphila Kumalo, aged 23 years old, to death.
+She was a sex worker who was doing what sex workers do: working.
+Her work entailed many hours of walking her corner, waiting for a customer, so she could exercise her right to earn a living.
+The fact that her work entailed sexual acts, and is criminalised, placed her and her many co-workers, at high risk of danger.

-The murder of a sex worker is so commonplace is that it does not usually receive much news coverage.
+The murder of a sex worker is so commonplace that it does not usually receive much news coverage.
 Nokuphila’s case got media attention as the man in the Porsche is much acclaimed artist Zwelethu Mthethwa.
-Last week, when a guilty verdict was announced, activists from SWEAT and Sonke Gender Justice took to the streets in jubilation.
+When a guilty verdict was announced, activists from SWEAT and Sonke Gender Justice took to the streets in jubilation.
 Its pretty rare that a street sex worker will have justice over a famous dude in a Porsche.

 Where do you stand with sex workers in your own life?
 Do you love sneaking sex with them either online or in massage parlours?
-Or do you have a vitriolic virtuous dislike for them as they steal your men and spread sexually transmitted diseases?
+Or do you have a vitriolic virtuous dislike for them as you mistakenly believe that they steal your men and spread sexually transmitted diseases?

-- Secure sex workers human rights and dignity
+- Secures sex workers human rights and dignity

-the full protection of labour and occupational laws.
-Currently
+- Offer the full protection of labour and occupational laws.

 - Limit the power of the police over sex workers.
 Oh yes, police rape, harass , bribe and beat up sex workers – because they can, as they cannot be charged with an offence whilst sex work is criminalised.